The Springfield Three: A look back at the cold case 28 years later

 Investigators sent the blood evidence to a specialized lab, but after extensive testing results were inconclusive.

-In 2007, after speculation that the women were buried under a Cox South Hospital parking garage, a local writer hired a consulting engineer who used ground penetrating radar to scan the garage.
+In 2007, after speculation that the women were buried under a Cox South Hospital parking garage, a local writer hired a consulting engineer who used a ground-penetrating radar to scan the garage.
 The man running it said his machine picked up three distinct objects.

 Springfield police looked into the theory and found it was not credible.
 They never requested that the parking garage concrete be destroyed to search under it.